6 ways to deal with anxiety before an interview

 Having anxiety can feel like the most frustrating thing in the world.
 Especially when you have big plans that your anxious self-conscious wants to destroy.
-It can create problems when it comes to socialising, meeting new people, and as if couldn’t get any worse – it can stop you getting your dream job.
+It can create problems when it comes to socialising, meeting new people, and as if couldn’t get any worse – it can stop you from getting your dream job.

 Here are 6 tips to help deal with anxiety and beat those self-destructive thoughts before an interview.

 You are there for a reason.
-They loved the CV you sent which means you obviously have the right qualifications for the job, duh –stop being so hard on yourself.
+They loved the CV you sent which means you obviously have the right qualifications for the job, duh – stop being so hard on yourself.

 This is one of the best things to help pre-anxiety nerves.
 If you know your stuff, there will be plenty to say and very few awkward silences!
 It may help to pretend a friend is the employer and do a mock-interview.
-Compliment their company, tell them what you found out about them and even propose some new ideas!
+Compliment their company, tell them what you found out about them, and even propose some new ideas!

 It’s a two-way street when it comes to interviews.
 They may be looking for the right candidate to fit them, but you are also looking for the right employer to suit you.
 Ask them questions.